martinoyovo/nameless-oauth-backend/README.md

 Express server that handles Notion OAuth on behalf of the Margin desktop app.
 Deployed to Vercel for production.
-Runs locally with ngrok only if you want to debug the Express code with breakpoints (not the default workflow — the desktop app talks to the deployed staging environment during development).
+Runs locally with ngrok only if you want to debug the Express code with breakpoints (not the default workflow, the desktop app talks to the deployed staging environment during development).

 This repo is intentionally separate from the desktop app repo.
 The two